 I had read from travel blogs that there is a trail that links Kalugong and Yangbew, which would pass along the Tayawan View Deck.
 This must be it.
-I continued along the trail, determined to follow it as far as I can (I learned later that this trail leads to the Tayawan Barangay Hall.
-Mount Kalugong is located in Barangay Cruz, while Yangbew is in Barangay Tayawan.
-From the Tayawan Barangay Hall, one can walk towards Yangbew.
+I continued along the trail, determined to follow it as far as I can (I learned later that this trail leads to the Tawang Barangay Hall.
+Mount Kalugong is located in Barangay Cruz, while Yangbew is in Barangay Tawang.
+From the Tawang Barangay Hall, one can walk towards Yangbew.
 So this trail is still a trail to Yangbew, just not a direct one).

 The wide earthen trail seemed only recently made, dug by an excavator, payloader, or a bulldozer, no doubt.
 It passed through a series of mounds or hillocks that rose from high ground, alternating between an uphill climb and a downhill descent.
 Grass and bushes grew in thick, continuous ranks along either side of the path, punctuated only by a handful of pine saplings and arrays of limestone rocks thrusting towards the sky in eye-catching formations.